Warning: Contains adult themes, coarse language, child abuse, same-sex relationships, graphic violence and sexual

 Devesi kept her hood pulled low as she walked along the dark corridor, her footsteps echoing in the dusty silence.
 The small ball of cloudy blue mage light hovering above her head was barely bright enough to illuminate the floor a few metres in front of her.
 She stopped at an old metal door that was identical to all the others she had passed.
 Pinned to the stone wall beside it was an unsigned note.

 - Be at my office one hour after sunset. -

 On her back was what appeared to be a long beetle shaped backpack, but beneath the battered leather cover was her folded windfoil.
 A powerful magical object she flew to do her job as a full service courier for the Archive Guild.
-It was the bane of her existence and the current source of her troubles.
 She slid the straps off her shoulders and glanced around her tiny den that had originally been a storeroom.
 A few modifications and a bathroom were meant to make it liveable, but Devesi didn’t live here.
 To her it was the same as any other dorm room that she stayed in for work.
-In a way it was still a storeroom, because it was where she kept her few belongings.

 Her hand hovered over the light activation rune for the crystal orb in the ceiling and she paused, thinking about what she was about to do.
 Was she really going to continue to just buckle under for another year?
 She would be seventeen in less than a month.
 And she had been trying to convince herself that she should ask for a transfer.
-This was her chance to try and bargain for it, while Chaydo wanted something from her.
+This was her chance to bargain for it, while Chaydo wanted something from her.